bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 "videobuf2_v4l2", "videobuf2_vmalloc", "videobuf2_common" and
 "videodev" are being used by the main driver module "pwc".

+Note that the "usbcore" module shown above is embedded in the Seagate Central monolithic kernel by default so we don't need to worry about that module.

 To be very thorough, we now need to look at what modules these secondary modules depend on by running the same style of "lsmod | grep" command again.
 Since all of the secondary module names start with the